 Expert Searching

 Geographic filters Lynda Ayiku (NICE) Lynda provided some helpful advice on creating geographic filters.
 To date there are only 3 validated geographic filters available for Africa, Spain and the UK.
-The UK filters, designed for Medline & Embase were created by the team at NICE Lynda defined the difference between a published strategy and a search filter, a strategy which has been tested and validated.
+The UK filters, designed for Medline & Embase, were created by the team at NICE.
+Lynda defined the difference between a published strategy and a search filter, a strategy which has been tested and validated.
 She delivered practical advice on how to go about validating filters, something we feel we should do but rarely have the time to.
 The presentation concluded by providing reassuring advice from the experts that what we’re finding is also the case elsewhere: you won’t find everything; You will always retrieve irrelevant results and the importance of keeping filters up to date to remain valid and fit for purpose

 Compliance to PRISMA in search methods of systematic reviews Kristy Rickett (U Qld).
 Of the 749 reviews assessed, 125 acknowledged library input (21 with authorship and 60 acknowledgement).
 There were no surprises that having a librarian involved greatly improved PRISMA compliance.
 Her suggestions on what librarians can do include: watch for the new PRISMA guideline extension for searches PRISMA-S ; peer review search strategies for systematic reviews; research search methodology and refer authors to the PRISMA explanation paper rather than the checklist to help improve reporting compliance.